Some big Prizes will be given away. Don’t miss your chance to win a free heli-ski trip!

 SKI/SNOWBOARD SALE, SKI RESORTS REPS, VENDORS: Over $1 Million dollars in snow sporting goods from top brands such as Burton, K2, Atomic, Rossignol and many, many more… UP TO 75% OFF.
 Over 25 premier ski resorts from all over North America.
 Leading manufacturers in the ski and snowboard industry.
 Hoteliers and destination getaways.
 Featured auto show.

 ENTERTAINMENT: Bounce House for Kids, Pro Athletes, BMX/Skate Ramp Show & Live Music.
-Get a chance to win lift tickets, season pass and prizes when you play at most ski resort booths.
-Attend and get a chance to buy discount ski season pass to your favorite Tahoe ski resort and chat with resorts’ reps.
+Get a chance to win lift tickets, season pass and prizes when you play games at most ski resort booths.
+Attend to get a chance to buy discount ski season pass to your favorite Tahoe ski resort and chat with resorts’ reps.